 4. Rheology Control:

-The addition of calcium carbonate helps control the rheological properties of paints, such as viscosity and flow behavior.
+The addition of calcium helps control the rheological properties of paints, such as viscosity and flow behavior.
 It enables the formulation of paints with specific application requirements, allowing for easy application, smooth spreading, and proper leveling on various surfaces.

 Calcium carbonate can provide thixotropic properties to paints.
 Thixotropy refers to the ability of a material to become less viscous when agitated or sheared and regain its viscosity when at rest.
 This property allows the paint to be easily applied, spread, and adhere to vertical surfaces, while preventing excessive flow or sagging.